bitcoin-dev-project/bitcoiner-intro-to-rust/09_00_mutable_references.md

 ```
 Notice how the `mut` keyword appears before the argument name in the first one and as part of the type specification in the second.
 This might be a bit confusing, but one is modifying the argument for the specific function whereas the other is specifying what the argument type is.
-One is an internal specification, whereas the argument type indicates what the function should receive from the outside.
+The first is an internal specification, whereas in the second the argument type indicates what the function should receive from the outside.

-The first function can be read as: "this function expects to receive a variable with the specific type being an *immutable* slice, but will make a *mutable* copy of it locally just for this function".
-The second one on the other hand can be read as follows: "this function expects to receive a variable with the specific type being a *mutable* reference to a slice".

 Let's update our functions with this understanding, passing a *mutable reference* instead.